heiner/heiner.github.com/_drafts/random-samples.md

 #### Selection sampling

-Let's say we also get information of the eventual length of the stream.
+Let's say we also get information about the eventual length of the stream.
 In that case, sampling $$k$$ out of the $$N$$ items we will see, naively, is just[^random0]